Thiago099/jsx-dom-builder/README.md

 ```

-Every JSX code is done elements and, here is what you can do with them: [here](https://www.npmjs.com/package/@thiago-kaique/dom-builder).
+Every JSX elements are dom-builder elements and, here is what you can do with them: [here](https://www.npmjs.com/package/@thiago-kaique/dom-builder).

 ```js
 export default function Counter()